 'Even as such manner as heretofore, many godly people have secretly & altogether pusht at the Popes Tyranny, which afterwards, with great earnest, & especial zeal in Germany, was thrown from his seat, & trodden under-foot, whose final fall is delayed, & kept for our times, when he also shall be scratched in pieces with nails, & an end be made to his Asses cry, by a new voyce.'

-The third volume, 'The Chemical Nuptials of Christian Rosenkruz' depicts a strange wedding presided over by a 'Virgo Lucifera', 'the mysterious female counterpart of Lucifer' (Manly Hall).
+The third volume, 'The Chemical Nuptials of Christian Rosenkruz' depicts a strange wedding presided over by a 'Virgo Lucifera', 'the mysterious soul counterpart of Lucifer' (Manly Hall).
 Here is further evidence of who or what they really worship.
 What's symbolically being depicted in Chemical Nuptials is what's known in the Mysteries as the 'Hermetic Marriage', or a union between what they believe to be the male & female aspects of man until a perfect equilibrium is established & man will then be 'As God', as promised by the serpent to Eve in the Garden of Eden.

 'The symbol of Baphomet was used by the Knights Templar to represent Satan' - Anton Lavey 'The Satanic Bible' (1966).